How to use a Cafetiere - A Brew Guide

 The use of a burr grinder is important.
 Cheaper coffee grinders act a bit like a food processor and chop the beans up into granules with metal blades.
 The problem with this is that the grind is inconsistent and you'll get some very fine particles (and dust) mixed in.
 This will result in an uneven extraction and some of those bits will end up in your cup.

 The additional advantage of grinding the coffee beans yourself is that coffee stored in whole bean form keeps much longer.
-So this is my biggest recommendation and is well worth the additional cost.
+So my biggest recommendation is to invest in a burr grinder - it's well worth the additional cost.

 3. Pre-Heat the Cafetiere